PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_turing.md

 Turing is typically known for two contributions.
 First, he was a genius code breaker during WWII, helping to break several German ciphers.
 Second, his famous contribution to science came in a 1936 paper in which he introduced what has come to be known as a **Turing machine**.
 This hypothetical computer, which Turing introduced in 1935, reads numbers off of an infinitely long tape, moving up and down the tape, rewriting cells according to a finite collection of internal rules.
 What is remarkable about Turing machines is that nearly a century later, any task that a computer performs, from the device you are using to read this to the world's most powerful supercomputer, can still be implemented by a Turing machine.

 You may be shocked that any computer can ultimately be represented by such a simple machine, one that Joseph Weizenbaum famously called nothing more than "pebbles on toilet paper".
-If this topic interests you, we include an excellent introductory video on Turing machines below.
+If this topic interests you, we include an excellent introductory video on Turing machines below, including a demonstration of how a Turing machine can be used to solve a simple problem.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/PLVCscCY4xI" frameborder="0" allowfullscreen></iframe>